whitecube/nova-flexible-content/README.md

 In addition to reusable Layout classes, you can go a step further and create `Preset` classes for your Flexible fields.
 These allow you to reuse your whole Flexible field anywhere you want.
 They also make it easier to make your Flexible fields dynamic, for example if you want to add Layouts conditionally.
 And last but not least, they also have the added benefit of cleaning up your Nova Resource classes, if your Flexible field has a lot of `addLayout` definitions.
 [See the docs for more infomation on this](https://whitecube.github.io/nova-flexible-content/#/?id=predefined-preset-classes).

+## Custom Resolver Classes

+By default, the field takes advantage of a **JSON column** on your model's table.
+In some cases, you'd really like to use this field, but for some reason a JSON attribute is just not the way to go.
+For example, you could want to store the values in another table (meaning you'll be using the Flexible Content field instead of a traditional BelongsToMany or HasMany field).
+No worries, we've got you covered!

+Tell the field how to store and retrieve its content by creating your own `Resolver` class, which basically just contains two simple methods: `get` and `set`.
+More information in the docs soon!

 ## Contributing

 Feel free to suggest changes, ask for new features or fix bugs yourself.
 We're sure there are still a lot of improvements that could be made and we would be very happy to merge useful pull requests.